daveho/CloudCoderWebsite/install/servers.md

 It does *not* need to be accessible from a public network: it maintains a network connection to the webapp server, and when the webapp has a submission that needs testing, it is sent to the build server via this connection.
-So, you will probably provision the build server as a physical PC that you place in a location that has a network connection.
+So, you can provision the build server as a physical PC that you place in a location that has a network connection (your office, a server room, etc.)
-(You can use a hosting service for the build server, but it's not necessary.)
+You can also use a hosting service for the build server.

 Depending on how many students will be using CloudCoder, you may want to choose relatively powerful hardware for the build server.
 A suggested